twoslashes/twoslash/docs/refs/notations.md

 # Notation References

-## Queries in Twoslash
+## Queries in TwoSlash

-One of the key reasons for making Twoslash is the ability to use the TypeScript compiler to pull out type information about your code mechanically.
-Twoslash comes with two different ways to query your code: `?^` and `?|`.
+One of the key reasons for making TwoSlash is the ability to use the TypeScript compiler to pull out type information about your code mechanically.
+TwoSlash comes with two different ways to query your code: `?^` and `?|`.

 ### Extract Type